-If you let your houseplants and tropicals “vacation” on your back deck or front porch this summer, then by early September, it’s time to start getting them ready to move back inside for the winter.
+If you let your houseplants and tropicals “vacation” on your back deck or front porch this summer, you’ll need to start readying them for the move back inside in early September for winter.

 You will need to bring your plants indoors before nighttime temperatures dip below 45 degrees.
 Most tropical plants will suffer damage at temperatures below 40 degrees and some below 50 degrees so it is important to keep an eye on the weather.